According to Wikipedia, a 404 error is:

-Your MLS’s data feed creates a stream of new listings that create new pages/URLs on your website.
+Whether you use Bright MLs or any MLS really, your MLS’s data feed creates a stream of new listings that create new pages/URLs on your website.
 If your website is indexable, these listing pages and URLs get indexed by Google.
 They stay there for a while, and some point change status, get sold or are otherwise removed from the active MLS feed and in doing so disappear as a page from your website, and as such, 404 errors are completely normal and to be expected on real estate websites.
 If you’re in a really big market with a ton of listings coming on and off the market every day, it could be a lot.

 What affect do 404s have on SEO?

 If things are working properly on your site, none at all.
 Google has made it very clear that 404 errors are a normal part of the internet and are a signal to them that the content is no longer active and available, so they should remove it from their index.
 Don’t believe me?
 Google explained why 404s doesn’t hurt your site and your site’s other URLs.

 This is when a website returns a response code other than a 404 for a page/URL that doesn’t exist.
 We see this happening when some of our customers override our 404 codes with some redirect and 404 plugins.
 Google detects that the page doesn’t really exist and the content isn’t what it was expecting and different from what was there when it was last indexed.
 Google is really smart, Y’all.